ppy/osu-wiki/news/2021/2021-01-27-new-featured-artist-dimrain47.md

 With a whole **25** tracks, we've managed to grab nearly all of **Dimrain47**'s discography, including timeless classics like *Midnight Siege* and *At the Speed of Light*.

-There's a good chance this artist's music is older than some of today's osu! players, so here's some recently excavated footage of how a pre-historic player would experience these jams, featuring [Kyshiro](https://osu.ppy.sh/users/640611)'s beatmap of [Midnight Siege](https://osu.ppy.sh/beatmapsets/46936):
+There's a good chance this artist's music is older than some of today's osu! players, so here's some recently excavated footage of how a pre-historic player would experience these jams, featuring ::Kyshiro::{ user-id=640611 }'s beatmap of [Midnight Siege](https://osu.ppy.sh/beatmapsets/46936):

 <div align="center">
     <video width="95%" controls>